-When you first meet with your DUI Accident lawyer in Plain City, they will explain all of the possible scenarios with you if you are convicted of DUI, which can include:
+When you first meet with your DUI Accident lawyer in West Point, they will explain all of the possible scenarios with you if you are convicted of DUI, which can include:

 • Revoked or suspended driving license up to twelve months or lifetime suspension if they have repeated offenses